Jungle Style Interior - Design Basics and Inspiration

 -

-Choose large plants such as fiddle leaf figs, monstera deliciosas, or bird of paradise for immediate impact.
+Opt for sizeable plants like fiddle leaf figs, monstera deliciosas, or birds of paradise.
 Position these statement plants in corners, next to windows, or anchor a reading nook with greenery.
-If you’re new to plant care, snake plants and pothos are forgiving starters.
-Rotate plants every couple of weeks to ensure even growth and maintain a thriving urban jungle vibe.
+If you’re a plant newbie, snake plants and pothos are pretty forgiving.
+Rotate your plants every couple of weeks so that they grow evenly.

 -